-Stocks hit records as coronavirus slows, Sanders rallies Dems
+Dow, S&P, Nasdaq notch new records as health care, tech rally

 |EXXON MOBIL CORPORATION

-In Europe, Britain’s FTSE led the way, up 1 percent, while Germany’s DAX and France’s CAC added 0.8 percent and 0.5 percent, respectively.
+In Europe, Britain’s FTSE popped 0.47 percent, while Germany’s DAX and France’s CAC added over 0.8 percent apiece.

 CLICK HERE TO READ MORE ON FOX BUSINESS